sz332/betterzoo/README.md

 # The story

-As a Zookeeper your task is to hold different spieces in your Zoo.
-In the first step you only care about animals.
+As a Zookeeper your task is to collect information about different animals living in your Zoo.

 Animals can be birds, fishes, or mammals.